Logo Voyage

 You can check the original Wikivoyage article Here

 Mankind's eternal questions Where am I?
 Where am I going?
 How do I get there? can, at least in a strictly literal sense, be answered by navigation.
+The art of navigation developed with boat travel (navis is Latin for "boat"), but independent travelers also need navigation skills for hiking, driving, air travel or space travel.

 Driving a boat in open waters in good weather seems trivial.
 And in fog and more complicated environments we have the GPS, haven't we?
-With good luck advanced navigations skills may be unnecessary most of the time, but the GPS will eventually fail, you will have erroneous GPS maps or you will get lost or stranded for other reasons.
+With good luck advanced navigation skills may be unnecessary most of the time, but the GPS will eventually fail, you will have erroneous GPS maps or you will get lost or stranded for other reasons.

 For the more seasoned boater, there may still be some surprises in foreign waters, such as tidal currents for those used to inland waters.